schoon3r/schoon3r.github.io/flaws_cloud.md

 aws s3 ls s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud/
 ```

 The output shows a hidden folder named .git, so version control is 'enabled' in this bucket.
-After hours of googling, I found that I need to copy folder so I can see the older version of the files.
+After hours of googling, I found that I need to copy the folder so I can see the older version of the files.

 ```
 aws s3 sync s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud ~/Documents/Level3